Enable Push Notifications in the MDK Public Store Client

 It is up to developers how they want to call a Push Register Notification action.

 So far, you have learned how to build an MDK application in the SAP Business Application Studio editor.
-Now, you will deploy this application definition to Mobile Services.
+Now, you will Deploy the Project definitions to Mobile Services to use in the Mobile client.

 -